A Unified Framework for Zero-Shot Reinforcement Learning: Introduction

 \section{Introduction}

-The reinforcement learning (RL) \cite{sutton_reinforcement_2020} objective is commonly defined as identifying a policy that maximizes the expected cumulative reward.
-While this paradigm has enabled impressive progress across diverse domains \cite{seo2024avoiding,mirhoseini2021graph,mankowitz2023faster,berner2019dota}, it is limited by its dependence on a single reward function, hindering the ability to transfer to new objectives.
-This rigid coupling between learned representation and reward contrasts with natural learning systems, which promptly adapt to new goals without extensive re-optimization.
-Unsupervised RL approaches loosen this dependence by enabling agents to acquire broad environment knowledge through intrinsic objectives, allowing efficient fine-tuning once an extrinsic reward is revealed.
+The reinforcement learning (RL; \citealt{sutton_reinforcement_2020}) objective is commonly defined as identifying a policy that maximizes the expected cumulative reward.
+While this paradigm has enabled remarkable progress across diverse domains \citep{berner2019dota,mirhoseini2021graph,mankowitz2023faster,seo2024avoiding}, it is limited by its dependence on a single reward function, hindering the ability to transfer to new objectives.

-Zero-shot reinforcement learning \cite{touati2022does} pushes this idea further: agents are evaluated on unseen tasks immediately, no further training or planning allowed.
-By prohibiting finetuning, this paradigm necessitates that the learned representations be sufficiently expressive such that the policies they (implicitly) encode already achieve strong performance.
-This paradigm has emerged as a possible candidate analogue of foundation models in RL, so-called behavioral foundation models \cite{tirinzoni_zero-shot_2025}; an area where RL has historically lagged behind vision and language, motivating further research in the field \cite{yang_foundation_2023}.
-In recent years, zero-shot RL has received increasing attention, with a diverse set of algorithms proposed across different paradigms \cite{hansen_fast_2020,liu2021aps,touati2022does, agarwal2024proto,frans2024unsupervised,cetin2024finer,tirinzoni_zero-shot_2025,sun2025unsupervised}.
-Yet, the field remains fragmented: while prior works have offered partial unifying views \cite{touati2022does,agarwal_unified_2025}, some approaches and areas lie outside their scope.
+Unsupervised RL relaxes this dependence by enabling agents to acquire environment knowledge in a task-agnostic pre-training phase, allowing for efficient fine-tuning once an extrinsic reward is revealed.
+Zero-shot RL \citep{touatidoes} pushes this paradigm to its limit: agents must generalize to tasks immediately after pre-training, without any task-specific fine-tuning, planning, or substantial computation.
+As a result, this setting requires learning sufficiently expressive representations such that near-optimal behaviors can be extracted without fine-tuning.
+This paradigm has emerged as a possible candidate to train the analogue of foundation models in RL, so-called behavioral foundation models \citep{tirinzonizero}; an area where RL has historically lagged behind, motivating further research in the field \citep{yang_foundation_2023}.
+In recent years, zero-shot RL has received increasing attention, resulting in a diverse set of proposed algorithms \citep{hansen_fast_2020,liu2021aps,touatidoes,frans2024unsupervised, agarwal2025proto,cetin2025finer,sun2025unsupervised}.
+Yet, the field remains fragmented: while prior works have offered partial unifying views \citep{touatidoes,agarwal2025unified}, some approaches lie outside their scope.

-In this paper, we contribute to structuring the emerging field of zero-shot reinforcement learning by providing the first unified framework that categorizes all existing approaches under a common perspective.
-We introduce a consistent notation that enables direct comparison across methods, highlighting both their shared principles and key differences.
-We review a diverse set of key algorithms proposed to date, showing how they can be systematically grouped into two broad families: direct representations and compositional representations; depending on whether they learn end-to-end mappings from rewards to policies or exploit the substructure of the value function.
-Lastly, we provide an extended bound for successor features methods in the zero-shot setting.
-Taken together, our framework and review consolidate progress in the field and provide a principled foundation for future research.